yaqwsx/bcthesis/symdivine.md

   the removed segment also stays the same.

 * `deref(tid, id)` -- given a thread identifier and a register identifier from
-  \llvm bit-code, it returns an identifier of a variable in the form of segment and offset.
+  \llvm bitcode, it returns an identifier of a variable in the form of segment and offset.
 If the identifier was a pointer, it returns an identifier to a location pointed to by that pointer.
 Only values from the global scope or the currently called function in the given thread are allowed as arguments.